TabularEditor/TabularEditorDocs/te3/tutorials/data-security/data-security-about.md

 > __*If a user is an Admin, Member or Contributor, they will be able to see all the data*__.
 > <br><br>
 > As much as is reasonable, try to distribute and manage permissions via Power BI Apps.
-> For more information, see the article about [Considerations & Best Practices](data-security-considerations.md).

 #### 5. __Validating Security:__